victor-david/logite/LOGFILES.md

 Note the **nocompress**, **nodelaycompress**, **dateext**, **dateformat -%Y%m%d**, and **dateyesterday** directives.
 These are neccessary to work correctly with **Logite**.

 Without the date suffix added to the rotated logs, the same file arrives with a different name.
-Consider
+Consider the following:

 | File                 | Date    |
 | :------------------- | :------ |